thu-coai/EVA/README.md

 ```[bash]
 docker run -ti -v ${PWD}:/mnt gyxthu17/eva:1.2 /bin/bash
 ```

-#### Option 2: Set up DeepSpeed

-If you insist to set up DeepSpeed by yourself, please make sure the version is `v0.3.9`.
-It can be installed from its [repo](https://github.com/microsoft/DeepSpeed/releases/tag/v0.3.9).
-Since there exists some bugs in DeepSpeed, you need to make some little modifications to this package.
-You can refer to https://github.com/TsinghuaAI/CPM-2-Finetune/issues/11 for more information.
-Specifically, you need to modify two lines of code in `deepspeed/runtime/zero/stage1.py`.
-We provide the modified `stage1.py` in our repo.
-You can simply replace `deepspeed/runtime/zero/stage1.py` with `stage1.py` in our repo.

 ### 5.2 Run

-Before running the code, please change WORKING_DIR in the script to the path of this EVA directory, change `CKPT_PATH` to the path where the pre-trained weights are stored.
-You also need to change node-0 `${WORKING_DIR}/src/configs/host_files/hostfile` to the ssh node name (or IP) where you run distributed training.
-Please refer to DeepSpeed for more detailed information of this configuration.
+Before running the code, please change `WORKING_DIR` in the script to the path of this EVA directory, change `CKPT_PATH` to the path where the pre-trained weights are stored.

 Run the following command: